 The City is committed to providing excellence in public safety, public works, and recreational opportunities and also promotes a true sense of community.
 We are proud of our Lake Front Park which provides the largest outdoor swimming complex in the Midwest and all of our recreational programs and community events.

-To the Honorable Mayor and City Council City of Grosse Pointe Woods, Michigan levels.
-Because of this, the City's Water and Sewer Fund enjoys an outstanding bond rating of
+To the Honorable Mayor and City Council City of Grosse Pointe Woods, Michigan

 Administrative Summary